vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/04/4_2_Examples_of_Application_of_1_4_13_and_6_4_1.md

 118

+## aupyata
 (4) vap + ta – ‘to sow’, imperfect passive third-person singular

 Note that vap is not an aṅga with respect to ta, so rules like 6.4.71 luṅlaṅlr̥ṅṣv aḍ udāttaḥ (see  translation below) which are part of the aṅgādhikāra, cannot apply at this step.
 The following  rules are applicable to vap + ta:

-v ap + ta
+(6.1.15>>) v ap (3.1.67>>) + ta

- 6.1.15 3.1.67

 6.1.15 vacisvapiyajādīnām ca: roots vac ‘to speak’, svap ‘to sleep’, and those headed by yaj ‘to perform sacrifice’ undergo samprasāraṇa when an affix marked with K follows.19

 3.1.67 sārvadhātuke yak: affix yaK occurs after a verbal root when a sārvadhātuka affix which  denotes bhāva or karman follows.

 By my interpretation of 1.4.2, the RHS rule 3.1.67 applies, and we get: vap + yaK + ta.
-Thereafter the derivation proceeds as follows: vap + yaK + ta 🡪 uap + yaK + ta (6.1.15) 🡪 up + yaK + ta (6.1.108 samprasāraṇāc ca20).
+Thereafter the derivation proceeds as follows:

+vap + yaK + ta 🡪
+uap + yaK + ta (6.1.15) 🡪
+up + yaK + ta (6.1.108 samprasāraṇāc ca20).

 Since up and yaK cannot undergo any other  operations which are not triggered by ta, we can write up + yaK as upya.
 In upya + ta, upya is  an aṅga with respect to ta.
 Thus, the following rules from the aṅgādhikāra which are triggered  by ta become applicable:

-upya + ta
+(6.4.71, 6.4.72>>) upya + ta

- 6.4.71 6.4.72

 6.4.71 luṅlaṅlr̥ṅṣv aḍ udāttaḥ: the udātta ‘high-pitched’ augment aṬ is attached to a verbal  base when affixes LUṄ, LAṄ and LR̥Ṅ follow.